Oxfordshire Militia: Oxfordshire Trained Bands

 The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour.
 The county militia was now under the Lord Lieutenant, assisted by the Deputy Lieutenants (DLs) and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.
 Oxfordshire was one of the southern counties called upon to send troops to suppress the Rising of the North in 1569.
 Although the militia obligation was universal, this assembly confirmed that it was impractical to train and equip every able-bodied man.
 After 1572 the practice was to select a proportion of men for the Trained Bands (TBs), who were mustered for regular training.

 The threat of invasion during the Spanish War led to an increase in training.
 At first the government emphasised the 17 'maritime' counties most vulnerable to attack, and it was not until 1586 that the inland counties such as Oxfordshire were placed under lords-lieutenant and ordered to train.
-During the Spanish Armada crisis in 1588, the county supplied its 1144 trained men, organised into bands under captains, together with 23 lancers, 103 light horsemen, and 32 'Petronel's (a petronel was an early cavalry firearm).
+During the Spanish Armada crisis in 1588, the county supplied its 1144 trained men, organised into bands under captains, together with 23 lancers, 103 light horsemen, and 32 'petronels' (a petronel was an early cavalry firearm).

 In the 16th Century little distinction was made between the militia and the troops levied by the counties for overseas expeditions, and between 1585 and 1601 Oxfordshire supplied 544 levies for service in Ireland, 440 for France and 650 for the Netherlands.
 However, the counties usually conscripted the unemployed and criminals rather than the Trained Bandsmen – in 1585 the Privy Council had ordered the impressment of able-bodied unemployed men, and the Queen ordered 'none of her trayned-bands to be pressed'.
 However, Oxfordshire was reprimanded in 1586 for levying vagabonds to rid the county of 'idle people', rather than helping the Queen's service.
 Men from Oxford were allowed 'conduct money' for eight days for the journey to Chester, the embarkation port for Ireland.
 Replacing the weapons issued to the levies from the militia armouries was a heavy burden on the counties: for one levy for Ireland Oxfordshire had to commandeer arms from citizens and pay them compensation.

 With the passing of the threat of invasion, the trained bands declined in the early 17th Century.
 Later, King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the king rather than local control.
 In 1638 the Oxfordshire TBs consisted of 500 musketeers and 350 corslets (body armour, signifying pikeman); in addition the TB Horse comprised 40 lancers and 40 light horse.